 L2TP/IPsec on Android¶

-The L2TP/IPsec client on Android has the ability to set a custom identifier, which allows L2TP/IPsec to function with pfSense’s server using Pre-Shared Keys.
-Clients on other operating systems do not allow for this, which makes them incompatible with current versions of pfSense.
+The L2TP/IPsec client on Android has the ability to set a custom identifier, which allows L2TP/IPsec to function with the pfSense® server using Pre-Shared Keys.
+Clients on other operating systems do not allow for this, which makes them incompatible with current versions of pfSense software.

 The setup is similar to a standard IPsec Road Warrior/Mobile Client How-To setup except that xauth is not used, but rather “Mutual PSK”, and Phase 2 uses Transport mode rather than Tunnel.